Ishti Kutum

-Ishti Kutum is a Bengali television serial that aired from 24 October 2011 to 13 December 2015 on Star Jalsha.
-It began telecasting daily from 3 May 2015 and was in the same slot 6:30 PM IST from the beginning to the end.
+Ishti Kutum is a Bengali television series that premiered from 24 October 2011 to 13 December 2015 aired on Star Jalsha.
 The show was produced by Magic Moments Motion Pictures company.
-This is the first serial produced by Magic Moments Motion Pictures on Star Jalsha as well as the longest running serial of Magic Moments Motion Pictures till now.
-The show went on-air on 24 October 2011.
-It starred Raneeta Das (later replaced by Sudipta Chakraborty), Rishi Kaushik and Ankita Chakraborty in lead roles.
-After successfully running for four years, Ishti Kutum went off-air on 13 December 2015.
+It was the first show produced by Magic Moments Motion Pictures as well as one of the longest running Bengali television soap opera.
+The series starred Raneeta Das (later replaced by Sudipta Chakraborty), Rishi Kaushik and Ankita Chakraborty in lead roles.